mihaelacr/pydeeplearn/README.md

 ## Future and current work
 For the future plans that I have for the library please see the TODO.txt file.
 Note that currently pydeeplearn is a side project for me and some features might take some time to implement.

-If you want a feature implemeneted, please either send a pull request or let me know.
+If you want a feature implemented, please either send a pull request or let me know.
 I will do my best to get it up and running for you.

 ## How to install dependencies